ehmicky/unix-permissions/README.md

 ## `min(permissions...)`

-Retrieve the minimal permissions among all argument.
+Retrieve the lowest permissions among all argument.

-This does not return the smallest argument.
-Instead it returns a combination of the minimal bits of all arguments.
+This does not return the lowest argument.
+Instead it returns a combination of the lowest bits of all arguments.

-This can be useful if you are looking for the minimal permission of a several files, e.g. during a directory recursion.
+This can be useful if you are looking for the lowest permission of a several files, e.g. during a directory recursion.

 <!-- eslint-disable line-comment-position, no-inline-comments -->